On Kitaoka's conjecture and lifting problem for universal quadratic forms

 \section{Abstract}

-For a quadratic form over a totally real number field $K$, we show that there are only finitely many field extensions of fixed degree over which the form is universal (namely, those that have a short basis in a suitable sense).
+For a totally positive definite quadratic form over the ring of integers of a totally real number field $K$, we show that there are only finitely many totally real field extensions of $K$ of a fixed degree over which the form is universal (namely, those that have a short basis in a suitable sense).
 Along the way we give a general construction of a universal form of rank bounded by $D(\log D)^{d-1}$, where $d$ is the degree of $K$ over $\Q$ and $D$ is its discriminant.
 Furthermore, for any fixed degree we prove (weak) Kitaoka's conjecture that there are only finitely many totally real number fields with a universal ternary quadratic form.